francois141/openglengine/README.md

 # My own opengl engine

 This is a project I wrote during my high school.
 It's very old and the code not optimal.
-I plan to improve it in the future.
+I am refactoring and improving it right now.

 ![alt text](./engine.png)